linode/docs/docs/guides/development/python/python-string-format-method/index.md

 The sum of 12 and 2 is 14.
 {{</ output >}}

 The format indicators in the first `print()` statement convert `my_val_1`, `my_val_2`, and `my_val_1+my_val_2` into strings.
 The string values are then substituted where the `%` character is placed within the string literal.
-The subsequent format indicator examples perform a similar substitutions, but instead convert the values to decimals, floating point numbers, exponents, hexadecimal numbers, and octal numbers.
-Notice that you must convert floating-point values to integer values when working with the %x, %X, or %o format indicators.
-This is why the `int()` method is used in the list two `print()` statements.
+The subsequent format indicator examples perform similar substitutions, but instead convert the values to decimals, floating point numbers, exponents, hexadecimal numbers, and octal numbers.
+Notice that you must convert floating-point values to integer values when working with the `%x`, `%X`, or `%o` format indicators.
+This is why the `int()` method is used in the last two `print()` statements.

-The following code shows the difference between string output and raw output for a single input value:
+The following code shows the difference between string output and raw output for the same variable value:

     my_val = 'Hello There!'
     print("%s, it's a lovely day!" %my_val)